BenLDouthwaite/reference/javascript/react/React.md

 -- Can be nested, reused, and configured
 -- Named in upper case e.g. MyComponent
--- When nesting components they are available in props.children
+-- When nesting components they are available in props.children -- Can provide defaultProps
+- State
+-- Can only be updated using `setState`
+- Constructor
+-- Specific to JS, not react

+## Best practices

+- Do not have multiple return statements in a render method, can create `renderContent` method if needed
+- Put component at the top of the file

+## Syntax

+- Can use ternary expressions in jsx `return <div>{boolExpr ? 'true' : 'false'</div>`
+- Can initialise state directly at the top of a component as an instance variable, constructor is not needed.

+## Lifecycle methods / react methods

+- render : return JSX
+- componentDidMount : Data loading
+- componentDidUpdate : - Data load per props / state change
+- componentWillUnmount :

+## Class components vx functional components

+- Functional Components : Show simple data to the user
+- Class components : everything else!
+-- Easier code organisation
+-- Can use state to handle user input
+-- Understand lifecycle events

+- Webstorm can auto-refactor from functional component to class component.

 ## JSX vs HTML